keeps/roda/README.md

 Then you can start using RODA:

-1. Go to Catalogue and click the button **NEW**, select Dublin Core and fill the title of your new collection
+1. Go to Catalogue and click the button **NEW**, select Dublin Core and fill the title of your new collection.
 2. Go to **Ingest > Transfer** and upload files (e.g. PDF) or SIPs made by [RODA-in](http://rodain.roda-community.org/).
 SIPs will have metadata while PDFs wont.
 To know how to use RODA-in [watch the tutorials](http://rodain.roda-community.org/).
 3. After upload, select the SIPs or files to ingest on the checkbox and click the button **PROCESS** on the sidebar under the section Ingest.
 4. Now configure the ingest workflow, select the SIP format, if you upload a file select **Uploaded file/folder**, if you uploaded a SIP select the SIP format (E-ARK or Bagit).
-5. Under the **Parent Object** you can select the new collection you created above
+5. Under the **Parent Object** you can select the new collection you created above.
-6. After configuring ingest click the **CREATE** button
+6. After configuring ingest click the **CREATE** button.
-7. Now ingest will start and you can see the status of it at **Ingest > Process**, you can also inspect the status by clicking the table row
+7. Now ingest will start and you can see the status of it at **Ingest > Process**, you can also inspect the status by clicking the table row.
-8. When finished you can go to **Catalogue** or **Search** to find your new ingested content
+8. When finished you can go to **Catalogue** or **Search** to find your new ingested content.

 ## Developers